eschweitzer78/gps-design-systems-lwc/README.md

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000" title="sfGpsDsFrGovFull">this link</a> to install the sfGpsDsFrGov unlocked package in your org (with sfGpsDs included).

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000" title="sfGpsDsFrGovFull">this link</a> to install the sfGpsDsFrGov unlocked package in your org (with sfGpsDs included).

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dyqqAAA" title="sfGpsDsUkGovFull">this link</a> to install the sfGpsDsUkGov unlocked package in your org (with sfGpsDs included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dvzQAAQ" title="sfGpsDsUkGovFull">this link</a> to install the sfGpsDsUkGov unlocked package in your org (with sfGpsDs included).

 ## Installing the production versions using Unlocked Packages